Three-Cup Chicken – 三杯雞

 - 1 1/2 1 bs Chicken pieces I used 16 wing-drumettes

 - 1/3 cup Rice Wine

 - 4 tbsp.
 Sugar

 - 6 cloves Garlic cut into thin slices

 - 1 bunch Basil about 1 cup or so of leaves

 - Vegetable Oil

-When the sauce is just right, toss in the basil leaves and stir until they are just wilted but still a nice bright green.
+- Finish by tossing in the basil leaves and stirring until they are just wilted.
 Plate and serve immediately.